 2) Opt for the public mode of transportation like buses, water taxis instead of private hired cabs and bus tours. you can even get a bicycle for rent on a daily basis and explore the city closely.You have eaten your comfort food all your life, but while

-3) You have eaten your comfort food all your life, but while travelling, it’s good to taste the famous delicacies of the new place.
+3) You have eaten your comfort food all your life, but while traveling, it’s good to taste the famous delicacies of the new place.
 Emirati cuisine has so much to offer for your taste buds, you just can’t leave without trying them.

 4) Respecting the culture, people, and their traditions can take you a long way.
 Since UAE is an Islamic country, it’s good to know about their behavioural customs beforehand so as to avoid any kind of legal trouble.